Dr James Smith-Spark

 Twycross, AM and Smith, J Perspectives on current child health issues.
 Evidence-Based Nursing, 19.
 107-109.
 DOI 10.1136/eb-2016-102462More publications at LSBU Research Open

-Dr Smith-Spark is a Chartered Psychologist, an Associate Fellow of the British Psychological Society, a Senior Fellow of the Higher Education Academy, and an associate member of the Human Factors and Ergonomics Society – Europe Chapter.
+Dr Smith-Spark is a Chartered Psychologist, an Associate Fellow of the British Psychological Society and a Senior Fellow of the Higher Education Academy.